8legd/Banzai/README.md

 [7.1].
 Jenkins

+The default configuration forwards requests for `jenkins.*` so an appropriate DNS record will need to be created for this sub-domain e.g. `jenkins.example.com`

+[7.2].
+Portainer

-The default configuration forwards requests for `banzai-jenkins.*` so an appropriate DNS record will need to be created for this sub-domain e.g. `banzai-jenkins.example.com`
+The default configuration forwards requests for `portainer.*` so an appropriate DNS record will need to be created for this sub-domain e.g. `portainer.example.com`

 ## Usage